JSpeedie/G2ME-legacy/README.md

 * Network communication
     * This repo contains both a server and client for `G2ME` which allow for remote access to data.
-* Threading
+* Forking and Threading
-    * When crunching a bracket, the program checks how many cores the computer has which it could make use of, and then divides the list of players who did not attend the event by the number of cores and starts one thread per core, each adjusting 1/corenum players RDs.
+    * When crunching a bracket, once the program has parsed all the outcomes contained in it and built a list of all its attendees, the program forks.
+      The parent process then calculates the updated Glicko data for all attendees (based on the outcomes) while the child process breaks into multiple threads which work together to apply RD adjustments to all absent players.
 * An implementation of a hashtable using the MurmurHash2 hash algorithm
     * When crunching a bracket, all players' who have had their Glicko2 data changed so far have their most recent Glicko2 data stored in